MDUER1/MDUER1/README.md

 📌 Some projects are pinned below, so feel free to check them out!

-And if you'd like to connect - Reach out on LinkedIn or Gmail.
+And if you'd like to connect - reach out on LinkedIn or Gmail.

 I'm always looking for new opportunities🚀!